myke11j/kids-classic-books/README.md

 ## What it does

-It can retrieve any book's details from Goodreads which is labelled as children.
+It can retrieve any book's details from Goodreads which is labeled as children.
 User can ask this skill for any book, either by title or title and author, and this skill will return with some basic details like
 - Publisher Name
 - Publisher Year
 - Goodreads review count and rating
-- Most popular genre for this book etc
+- Description
+- List of similar books etc

-If the book is not labelled as children book, then it will prompt the user and will ask to request some other book.
-So, a kid can't retrieve information of a book, unless it's a Children Book.
+If the book is not labeled as children book, then it will prompt the user and will ask to request some other book.
+So, a kid can't retrieve information for a book, unless it's a Children Book.

 Sample utterances:
 - Alexa, ask kids classic, information for The Harry Potter by JK Rowlings